ltrudu/ZebraIdentityGuardianWrapperSample/README.md

 ## Sample Repository
 https://github.com/ltrudu/ZebraIdentityGuardianWrapperSample

-Look for "TODO: MANDATORY FOR ZebraIdentitiyGuardianWrapper" section of this Readme to find what you need to add to your AndroidManifest.xml to use this wrapper.

 ## Important !!
 ```text
 	If you plan to use the AuthenticationStatusObserver, it is advised to implement it inside a foreground service.